JYNi16/Deeplearning-Beginner/README.md

 # Classical-Deeplearning-Algorithm
-Various Classical Deep-learning Algorithm coded by Tensorflow framework This project include:
+Various Classical Deep-learning Algorithm coded by Tensorflow and Pytorch framework This project include:
 1. LeNet (using mnist dataset)
 2. AlexNet (using cifar-10 dataset)